wohshon/openshift-infinispan-cross-site-demo/index.md

 RHDG installation is done via the Operator Lifecycle Manager on OCP, official docs [here](https://access.redhat.com/documentation/en-us/red_hat_data_grid/8.1/html/running_data_grid_on_openshift/index)

+I will not be detailing the steps here, as it is pretty straightforward.

+After you installed the operator, proceed with the following steps:

 - Create identical namespaces / projects on both clusters

         oc new-project rhdg-cluster